Kamakshaiah/DAtPF/README.md

 # PfTTest
 Python Flask T Test

-A small and light weight flask application for uploading data sets and performing T Test
+A small and light weight flask application for uploading data sets and performing Data Analysis.
+Useful for small and medium firms engaging in data science and analytics.

 Download the entire (compressed - [.tar.gz]) file, extract and run the server.
 You need to keep your dataset in the place of a file named "sampledata.csv" in the folder.